 Biking the country roads transversing the rolling hills and valleys of this subwatershed (as well as others) will give you plenty of exercise and pastoral views.

 Oliver Prairie State Natural Area Located off Oliver Road it is very small undisturbed remnant dry prairie containing more than 70 prairie species.
 To access this gem contact the University of Wisconsin-Madison Arboretum at (608) 263-7344.

 Did You Know?

 In the not too distant past, Searles Creek was known as Jordan Creek or Little Jordan Creek.
 Seems there were two creeks in the vicinity with the same name so one had to be changed to avoid confusion.

-Ongoing monitoring of the Creek at Park Road began in 2013 by Water Action Volunteers (WAV).
-Results for this site and two others can be found elsewhere on our website.
+Currently the Creek is being monitored at four locations by Water Action Volunteers (WAV).
+Results can be found elsewhere on our website.

 For a printable PDF map of Searles Creek Subwatershed click here.